‘Vanderpump Rules’ Tom Schwartz Says He’s ‘Disgusted’ By Things People Say About His Wife Katie Maloney Online

 “Yeah, our weight fluctuates here and there, who cares?
 We are healthy overall, work out all the time and feel good,” the Vanderpump Rules star explained.

+As Vanderpump Rules fans know, Katie Maloney dealt with body shaming on the Bravo reality show in the past and she has been vocal about the fact that she will not tolerate it.
+Katie was previously body shamed by both Lala Kent and James Kennedy back in season 5.
+Kent later apologized for talking in such a way about her co-star.

-As Vanderpump Rules fans know, Katie Maloney dealt with body shaming on the job when former co-worker James Kennedy told her to “lose some f***ing weight” as they argued during the L.A.
-Pride event last summer.
-Katie promptly approached her SUR boss Lisa Vanderpump and gave her an ultimatum by saying she was not willing to work in a place where body shaming is tolerated.
+But this season, Katie Maloney was shamed while on the job when former co-worker James Kennedy told her to “lose some f***ing weight” as they argued during the L.A.
+Pride event while filming the show last summer.
+The Vanderpump Rules star promptly approached her SUR boss Lisa Vanderpump and gave her an ultimatum by saying she was not willing to work in a place where body shaming is tolerated.

-Lisa Vanderpump fired James Kennedy then later allowed him to return to SUR for special events, such as Billie’s Brunch.
-But Maloney continued to feel the heat from Vanderpump Rules fans, and even Schwartz’ TomTom partner, Tom Sandoval, called her a “bully.”
+Lisa Vanderpump ultimately fired James Kennedy then later allowed him to return to SUR for special events, such as Billie’s Brunch.
+But Katie Maloney continued to feel the heat from Vanderpump Rules fans, and even Schwartz’ TomTom partner, Tom Sandoval, called her a “bully” as he attempted to defend James.
+The result has been an online bashing against Katie Maloney-Schwartz.

 Tom Schwartz is not the first Vanderpump Rules “husband” to come to his lady’s defense.
 Longtime star Jax Taylor previously took to Instagram to give haters a firm warning that he has a zero-tolerance policy when it comes to bullying and body shaming his fiancée, Brittany Cartwright.

-“Negative comments about myself or the cast, I don’t care, you have NO life and are looking for attention,” Taylor wrote.
-“BUT… Bullying, body shaming will not be tolerated.”
+In an angry post, the Vanderpump Rules veteran said he can take negative comments about himself, but that “bullying and body shaming will not be tolerated.”

 Taylor went on to say that he will blast haters’ comments and have their accounts shut down, citing the help of inside pals at Instagram who are also huge fans of Vanderpump Rules.